Theatre Funding: Complete Guide

 The Community Fund offers grants of up to £50,000 to ‘not for profit organisations wishing to improve leisure and recreation facilities’ like theatres.
 The funds are split into two – the Smaller Projects Fund (up to £20K) and Primary Fund (up to £50K).
-To qualify you have to be based within one of SITA UK’s active funding zones, which exist within a 3 mile radius of a qualifying SITA site.
+To qualify you have to be based within one of SUEZ UK’s active funding zones, which exist within a 3 mile radius of a qualifying SUEZ (formally SITA) site.

 Grants and Funding for Theatre Companies